SUNUK-KIM/Heerim-plugin-GH/README.md

 # Heerim-plugin-GH
 A plugin to access AI APIs from Grasshopper

-This project is test version make Grasshopper plugin with heerim 😳
+This project is a test version of the Greasehopper plugin created together with Heerim. 😳😳